 A super easy recipe for homemade chicken stock in the Multi Cooker.
-A great way to use a chicken carcass and old vegetables.
+A great way to use a chicken carcass and vegetables that are slightly past their best before.

 When it comes to stock, I use everything from store-bought cartons to OXO cubes to homemade.
 Whenever we have a roast chicken, I will for sure make my Multi Cooker Chicken Stock from the carcass once all the meat has been eaten.
 I love getting the most out of my food!